 - Really, really not a good idea for programs that use Multithreading, because multiple threads calling

-could cause multiple instances to be generated. - Promotes strong coupling which is generally bad for unit tests and code in general.
+getInstance()could cause multiple instances to be generated. - Promotes strong coupling which is generally bad for unit tests and code in general.
 A change in the singleton class can break code everywhere.

 Example

-that needs to be edited in multiple ways.
+Imagine you have a text File that needs to be edited in multiple ways.
 First, some more text needs to be appended onto it.
 Then, it needs to be formatted (aligned, fonts added, etc.).
-Lastly, let’s say a PlainText
+Lastly, let’s say a PlainText file is created (for disabled people to access) by copying this file.
+A good coder would put each feature as a separate class:

 - A

-class that writes text toFile
+FileWriterclass that writes text toFileobjects - A

-class, which do what you expect.
+FileFormatterand aFileClonerclass, which do what you expect.

-can only be accessed by one class at a time.
-We don’t want to begin creating the PlainText
+We need to ensure a File can only be accessed by one class at a time.
+We don’t want to begin creating the PlainText file before we finish writing and formatting it.
+In other words:

 - Our

-object has multiple states: An open state (where it can be edited) and a closed state. - All our editing classes want access to this
+Fileobject has multiple states: An open state (where it can be edited) and a closed state. - All our editing classes want access to this

-object, and there should only be oneFile
+Fileobject, and there should only be oneFileobject.

 Sounds very similar to our Singleton Usecase.